2022 Houston Astros season: August

 Jarren Duran homered and collected three runs batted in (RBI) on August 1 to lead a 3–2 Red Sox win.
 Nate Eovaldi (5–3) rebounded from a loss versus Houston on May 17, in which he allowed a record-tying five home runs in one inning.
 He recorded 6 1/3 innings, allowing no earned runs and four hits with six strikeouts.
 The Astros acquired Red Sox catcher Christian Vázquez during this game's pregame phase.
 On August 2, Rafael Devers homered in a return from the injured list to power the Red Sox to a 2–1 win.
 Starter Cristian Javier (6–7) worked six innings, yielding four hits and two runs and striking out seven, in his fourth straight loss.
 New acquisitions Vázquez and Trey Mancini both made their Astros debuts as pinch hitters in ninth inning.
 Catcher Jason Castro had surgery on the left knee and was ruled out for the remainder of the season.
 Trey Mancini went deep for his first hit as an Astro on August 3 to help lead a 6–1 win.
 José Urquidy (10–4) spun 7 scoreless innings, delivered a game score of 83 and tied his career high of 10 strikeouts.
 Reliever Will Smith, making his Astros debut, allowed a solo home run in an otherwise clean ninth inning.
 Vázquez made his first start as catcher for Houston.
-José Altuve, who crafted the 34th four-hit game of his career, tied Craig Biggio for most in team history.
+Jose Altuve, who crafted the 34th four-hit game of his career, tied Craig Biggio for most in team history.